Omaxe Ltd leads losers in 'A' group

 -

-Magma Fincorp Ltd, Future Consumer Ltd, Brigade Enterprises Ltd and Responsive Industries Ltd are among the other losers in the BSE's 'A' group today, 02 July 2020.
+Quess Corp Ltd, Future Lifestyle Fashions Ltd, Reliance Infrastructure Ltd and Motherson Sumi Systems Ltd are among the other losers in the BSE's 'A' group today, 03 July 2020.

-Magma Fincorp Ltd, Future Consumer Ltd, Brigade Enterprises Ltd and Responsive Industries Ltd are among the other losers in the BSE's 'A' group today, 02 July 2020.
+Quess Corp Ltd, Future Lifestyle Fashions Ltd, Reliance Infrastructure Ltd and Motherson Sumi Systems Ltd are among the other losers in the BSE's 'A' group today, 03 July 2020.

-Omaxe Ltd tumbled 9.99% to Rs 114.4 at 14:53 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 1819 shares were traded on the counter so far as against the average daily volumes of 1.56 lakh shares in the past one month.
+Omaxe Ltd crashed 9.97% to Rs 103 at 14:53 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 1740 shares were traded on the counter so far as against the average daily volumes of 1.5 lakh shares in the past one month.

-Magma Fincorp Ltd crashed 5.00% to Rs 24.7.
-The stock was the second biggest loser in 'A' group.On the BSE, 2.69 lakh shares were traded on the counter so far as against the average daily volumes of 7.21 lakh shares in the past one month.
+Quess Corp Ltd lost 4.99% to Rs 345.4.
+The stock was the second biggest loser in 'A' group.On the BSE, 46569 shares were traded on the counter so far as against the average daily volumes of 48057 shares in the past one month.

-Future Consumer Ltd lost 4.95% to Rs 15.35.
-The stock was the third biggest loser in 'A' group.On the BSE, 70.43 lakh shares were traded on the counter so far as against the average daily volumes of 45.21 lakh shares in the past one month.
+Future Lifestyle Fashions Ltd tumbled 4.98% to Rs 155.5.
+The stock was the third biggest loser in 'A' group.On the BSE, 2.65 lakh shares were traded on the counter so far as against the average daily volumes of 89219 shares in the past one month.

-Brigade Enterprises Ltd plummeted 3.63% to Rs 131.5.
-The stock was the fourth biggest loser in 'A' group.On the BSE, 19859 shares were traded on the counter so far as against the average daily volumes of 26721 shares in the past one month.
+Reliance Infrastructure Ltd shed 4.93% to Rs 40.5.
+The stock was the fourth biggest loser in 'A' group.On the BSE, 19.33 lakh shares were traded on the counter so far as against the average daily volumes of 6.91 lakh shares in the past one month.

-Responsive Industries Ltd fell 2.99% to Rs 81.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 60463 shares were traded on the counter so far as against the average daily volumes of 71818 shares in the past one month.
+Motherson Sumi Systems Ltd pared 4.92% to Rs 98.55.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 41.3 lakh shares were traded on the counter so far as against the average daily volumes of 10.74 lakh shares in the past one month.

 Powered by Capital Market - Live News